IBM/ansible-scale-demo/README.md

       ...
       ```

+      Note that this is _not_ the SSH user / password you use to log in to your target host.
+Instead, this is a new account that will be created in the Spectrum Scale GUI, only.

 4. Generate a new SSH key pair to be used to log in to your target host:

    ```shell